 Over the past year, my kids and I have worked our way through Middlebury Interactive Languages Elementary Spanish 1 (Grades K-2), which we’ve completed, and the first few units of Elementary Chinese 1 (also for grades K-2).
 Additionally, we’ve been longtime users of Little Pim, and recently started using Rosetta Stone Homeschool.
 A month ago, I also started sending my oldest to a group Spanish lesson once a week.
 Therefore, I feel like I have a decent basis for comparing this curriculum to other language learning methods.
 We’ve paid for all of these programs with our own funds and I am not affiliated with these companies in any way.
-If you decide to try Middlebury Interactive, I will not make any commission, so rest-assured that this review is not in any way biased.

 Website: Middlebury Interactive Languages

 Time Required: 10 minutes a day for about 70 days